thoughtbot/ruby-science/release/book.md

 end
 ```

-At this point, we're ready to proceed with a regular refactor.
+At this point, we're ready to proceed with a regular refactoring.

 ### Extracting Type-Specific Code